dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 in ...
 ```

-These examples show how to convert any recursive type definition into a corresponding recursion scheme, which we will often denote by `F` in this tutorial.
+These examples show how to convert recursive type definitions into the corresponding recursion schemes.
+In this tutorial, we will often denote recursion schemes
+by `F`.
+(For every example, there will be a different `F`.)
-The definition of `F` is non-recursive and will be accepted by Dhall.
+The definitions of `F`s are non-recursive and will be accepted by Dhall.

 ### Step 2: the Church encoding

-Now we show a trick known as the "Church encoding".
+Now we show the trick known as the "Church encoding".
 This trick converts any recursion scheme `F` into a specially defined type that contains a universal
 quantifier.
 In Dhall, that type is written as:

 ```dhall
 ∀(r : Type) → (F r → r) → r
 ```

 Carefully note that the Church encoding uses the universal quantifier (`∀`) and not the `λ` symbol.
-Let us explain the difference in some detail:
+Let us explain the difference in some detail using an
+example.
+We will compare the Dhall expressions `λ(r : Type) → Optional r` and `∀(r : Type) → Optional r`.

-The expression `λ(r : Type) → P r` (with some type constructor `P`) would be a function that needs to be applied to a particular type in order to produce a
+The expression `λ(r : Type) → Optional r` is equivalent to just `Optional`.
+It is a function operating on types; it needs to be applied to a particular type in
-result type.
-In other words, it would be a _type constructor_ that is itself not of type `Type` but of type `Type → Type`.
-This is not what we need for the
+order to produce a result type.
+The expression `λ(r : Type) → Optional r` is itself of type `Type → Type`.
+This is not what we need for the Church encoding.
-Church encoding.

-If we use the universal quantifier,
-a value of type `∀(r : Type) → P r` is a function with a type parameter, returning a value.
+The expression `∀(r : Type) → Optional r` has type `Type`.
+It is the type of functions having a type parameter `r` and returning a value of type `Optional r`.
-This is some code that works for all types `r` in the same way and produces a value of type `P r` no matter what type `r` might be.
 So, a value of type `∀(r : Type) → P r` is a function expression of the form `λ(r : Type) → ...`.
-We will see below how to work with those expressions.
+The code of such a function must work for all types `r` and
+produce a value of type `Optional r`, no matter what the type `r` might be.
+The Church encoding uses functions of this kind.

 If the recursion scheme `F` has additional type parameters `a`, `b`, etc., we need to write the Church encoding with all those parameters next to `F`: